mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 ```
 Notice that I modified the quiz questions to change all response choices to "yes" and "no".

-Let's make the robot to ask questions and take your verbal responses.
+Let's now make the robot to ask questions and take your verbal responses.
 First, we'll make the robot to just say the first question on start, i.e., on loading the robot's face, and start listening after saying something:

 ```js